GloryOfNight/UE4_Sentry/README.md

 * [ ] Partial or full BP support

 ## Support
 Checkout [wiki](https://github.com/GloryOfNight/UE4_Sentry/wiki) section for documentation and API examples.

-If you found this plugin useful and want help, please consider givind a star.
+If you found this plugin useful, please consider givind it a star (stars, yay!).

 If you encounter problems or have questions, please use Issues or Discussions section of this repo.

 Feel free to submit your own work via Pull Requests.

-Have a nice day! (or night, probably night, probably, yes.)
+Have a nice day!